M-erb/merb.dev/src/content/blog/how-to-host-sites-with-nginx-and-server-blocks.md

 Article series:
 1. <a href="/blog/how-to-install-nginx-ubuntu" target="_blank">How to install nginx on Ubuntu</a>
 2. How to host sites with nginx and server blocks 👈 you are here
-3. How to add FREE SSL/TSL and HTTPS to nginx using Let’s Encrypt 🫥 coming soon!
+3. <a href="/blog/how-to-add-free-ssltsl-https-to-nginx-using-lets-encrypt" target="_blank">How to add FREE SSL/TSL and HTTPS to nginx using Let’s Encrypt</a>
-3. How to host nodejs with nginx using reverse proxy 🫥 coming soon!
+4. How to host nodejs with nginx using reverse proxy 🫥 coming soon!
-4. Nginx commands 🫥 coming soon!
+5. Nginx commands 🫥 coming soon!